 Please be courteous when parking.
 Check cars are not blocking in neighbours’ cars or parked on another resident’s property.
 Ask members of your household and visitors to be considerate when leaving your property, especially late at night or during the early hours of the morning.
 Please note that all cars on your property must be registered and road-worthy at all times unless permission is obtained from your Tenancy Officer.
 You must also ask for permission to keep commercial vehicles, large trailers, caravans, horse floats, etc. on the property.

 Please make sure children don’t play in shared driveways or roads or trespass on other residents’ property.
 Please keep pets confined to your own property and don’t let them foul or damage neighbouring gardens and/or any communal areas.

 If you are accused of nuisance or anti-social behaviour we will listen impartially to you and the person making the complaint.
 If there is substantiated evidence against you, members of your household or visitors, you must immediately resolve the problem or you will be in breach of your Tenancy Agreement.
 Violent or threatening behaviour is not tolerated and may result in an application to Court for an immediate eviction.

 Making a nuisance complaint

-If you have a problem with the behaviour of another Access Housing tenant, you should lodge a complaint with your Tenancy Officer who will inform you of our procedure.
+If you have a problem with the behaviour of another Housing Choices WA tenant, you should lodge a complaint with your Tenancy Officer who will inform you of our procedure.
 You will be expected to keep a detailed record of incidents to support your allegations.

-If the person causing the nuisance is not an Access Housing tenant, we will offer information and advice to help you resolve the problem.
+If the person causing the nuisance is not an Housing Choices WA tenant, we will offer information and advice to help you resolve the problem.